rclone/rclone/docs/content/filtering.md

 ### Differences between rsync and rclone patterns ###

-Rclone implements bash style `{a,b,c}` glob matching which rclone doesn't.
+Rclone implements bash style `{a,b,c}` glob matching which rsync doesn't.

 Rclone ignores `/` at the end of a pattern.